Elozino/security-tower/README.md

 This is a web app that allows you to monitor your security survelience in real-time.

-It utilizes the power of tensorflow for object detection and provides necessary tools to monitor your survelience such as auto recording on person detection and saving the video, click to record and save and snapshop.
+It utilizes the power of tensorflow for object detection and provides necessary tools to monitor your survelience such as auto recording on person detection and saving the video, click to record and save, and snapshop.

 ### SnapShot
 ![alt text](<Screenshot 2024-02-20 at 9.02.48 PM.png>)